 Prof. the Hon.
 Alvin Wint, O.J., C.D.
-CHAIR

 Robert Almeida

-Dennis Cohen

 Hon Patrick Hylton, O.J., C.D.

-Sandra Glasgow

 Sanya Goffe

-The purpose of the Group Risk

-The purpose of the Group Risk Committee is to assist the Board in fulfilling its responsibility for oversight of the Group's risk management framework including the risk appetite, and the policies and major procedures related to managing credit, market & liquidity, capital, operations, regulatory compliance, anti-money laundering and counterfinancing of terrorism, as well as certain other risks as determined from time to time.
+The purpose of the Group Risk Committee is to assist the Board in fulfilling its responsibility for oversight of the Group's risk management framework including the risk appetite, and the policies and major procedures related to managing credit, market & liquidity, capital, operations, regulatory compliance, anti-money laundering and counter-financing of terrorism, as well as certain other risks as determined from time to time.
 The Committee is responsible for evaluating the adequacy of the risk management function and also plays a role in the decision-making process around significant risks to be undertaken by the Group.